Wedding Dinner Music To Play In The Background While You Wine And Dine

 Brown said he works off his clients’ request list to curate a dinner playlist that fits their unique style.

-“We are more interactive during dinner [than the cocktail hour], however, so we adjust the playlist as we go by reading the room and vibe of the event,” he told HuffPost.
+“We are actively DJing and managing song selections during dinner, so we adjust the playlist as we go by reading the room and vibe of the event,” he told HuffPost.

 Below, check out a wedding dinner playlist, created by Brown, that you can play during the reception.
 Or, use the songs below as inspiration to compile your own.